DOA - Punk Concert (Sat, Sept 25)

 Time & Location

 About the Event

-Over the last four decades D.O.A. have released 18 studio albums, sold over a million albums and played over 4,500 shows on five different continents.
-The band’s albums, shows and attitude has won over three generations of fans and influenced the likes of Guns and Roses, Green Day, Nirvana, Offspring, Henry Rollins, David Grohl and the Red Hot Chilli peppers, to name a few.
-Joe has also found time to write two books: I Shithead: A Life in Punk and TALK - ACTION = 0.
+Over the last four decades, D.O.A. has released 18 studio albums, sold over a million albums, and played over 4,500 shows on five different continents.
+The band’s albums, shows and attitude has won over three generations of fans and influenced the likes of Guns & Roses, Green Day, Nirvana, Offspring, Henry Rollins, David Grohl and the Red Hot Chilli peppers, to name a few.

 Many have compared Joe to a modern day Woody Guthrie and he is always looking for a way to push grassroots democracy and like his idols Woody and Pete Seeger, he and the band won’t give up.